beet-software/dorm/docs/docs/build-the-store/using-filters.md

 ```

 `Filter.text` matches values that start with the supplied text according to the
 query implementation.
-The derived-field declaration determines which model
+The callback determines which model fields contribute to
-fields contribute to the searchable value and how those values are normalized.
+the searchable value and how those values are normalized.

 ## Filter dates and ranges